Zoovio-app/zoovio/README.md

 - Create an account or utilize the demo login
 - Create pet profile with photo uploading capabilities
 - View scheduled activities in calander
-- Search for vetenarians, pet shops, groomers, etc
+- Search for veterinarians, pet shops, groomers, etc
-- Users have ability to message vetenarians via "Contact Provider" button while in search feature
+- Users have ability to message veterinarians via "Contact Provider" button while in search feature
-- Users can have virtual appointments with vetenarians
+- Users can have virtual appointments with veterinarians
-- Vetenarians can utilize the messaging and video chat feature via Doctor's/Vetenarian's portal
+- Veterinarians can utilize the messaging and video chat feature via Doctor's/Veterinarian's portal

 ## Future Implementations
 - Pet play date scheduling between users